Aida-Rahmattalabi/PersonalizationTrees/README.md

   <li><b>Test (datatype = numpy array, object)</b>: set set in the form of [X,Y,T] where X are the covariates, Y collects the potential outcome.</li>
   <li><b>max_depth (datatype = int)</b>: the maximum depth of the personalization tree. </li>
   <li><b>min_leaf_number (datatype = int)</b>: the minimum number of data points in each leaf node. </li>
   <li><b>doMatching (datatype = Boolean)</b>: a flag that, when set to True, signals the personalization tree to use the greedy-submatching (see Section 3 in the paper) to estimate the potential outcomes.
-Else, the use should provide the potential outcomes in Test. </li>
+Else, the user should provide the potential outcomes in Test. </li>
 </ol>

 <b> personlizationForest </b> takes <b>treeNum (datatype = int)</b> which is the number of trees in addition to the above inputs.